say859462/Asteroom_DA3/README.md

 5. Aggregate query evidence with a one-layer Transformer and average both directional logits.
 6. Train with connectivity BCE and the original view-level HSLoc supervision.

-Depth, ray, DPT geometry, GraphRefiner, peak loss, and spatial-HSLoc loss are not part of this checkpoint.

 ## Files